jacquessham/SalesAnalytics/USRetail_v2/ModelTraining/Readme.md

 ## Verdict
-Coming Soon..
+After comparing the R-square and the prediction visualization among all 5 models, Random Forest Regressor model and the Gradient Boosting Model are the best candidate to be our final model to replace the previous prediction model.
+Although the random forest regressor model has achieved a higher accuracy score by about 1% R-squared, the gradient boosting model is able to capture the seasonality better (If you look at the low season, the prediction fits close from the gradient boosting model).
+Therefore, we will train the refinded prototype prediction model with gradient boosting model.

 ## Next Step
-After we have selected the algorithm to train the prediction model, we are going to build the refined prototype prediction model.
+After we have selected the algorithm to train the prediction model, we are going to build the refined prediction model.
 You may find the detail in the [Refined folder](../RefinedModel).